Developing the creative organization

 Professor: Helena González

 NEOMA Business School (France)

 Helena González holds a PhD in Management from IE Business School (2011).
-She is Assistant Professor in the People and Organizations Department at NEOMA Business School (Rouen Campus).
+She is Assistant Professor in the People and Organizations Department at NEOMA Business (Rouen Campus).
 She has ten years of work and academic experience in Colombia, Spain, and France in the financial and consumer goods sectors.
-Currently, she is working on several projects related to her main research interests: emotions, teamwork, leadership, and creativity.
-At NEOMA, Helena González teaches Organizational Readiness, Developing the Effective Organization and Human Resource Management among others.
+Helena is currently working on several projects related to her main research interests: emotions, teamwork, leadership, and creativity.
+At NEOMA, Professor González teaches Organizational Readiness, Developing the Effective Organization and Human Resource Management among others.

 To download the Professor´s CV please open the PDF file.Descargar PDF